valuex/ExcelPreviewer/README.md

    - text file:
    - image file:
    - pdf file: yes, pdf is also supported, but with low speed, that Why I develop a specific appliccation for PDF files.
+# Important Note
+1. All these code are developed in and for 64bit application, so ensure that you get 64-bit Excel.

 # Acknowledgement
 1. **SumatraPDFControl** ： https://github.com/marcoscmonteiro/SumatraPDFControl
 2. **AHK binding of Webview2.dll**: https://github.com/thqby/ahk2_lib/blob/master/WebView2/WebView2.ahk